We Went Looking for Hemp Wisdom. Here’s What We Found

 We are excited to share that we have officially become a member of the Global Network of Lighthouse Farms (GNLF), an initiative led by Wageningen University and Research (WUR).
 This marks a significant milestone for us, and we take immense pride in joining this esteemed network.
 The collective wisdom and expertise brought to the table by each member of this network holds great value, and we eagerly anticipate the collaborative opportunities that lie ahead.

 LoginEKO and GNLF are embarking on a collaborative journey with the overarching goal of enriching knowledge and communication pertaining to sustainable farming systems.
 This extends across ecological, social, and economic dimensions to foster long-term enhancement.
 Through this partnership, we aim to nurture an environment of continuous learning, knowledge sharing, development, and optimization of agro(socio)ecological processes within the system.
-The lectures by our colleague, Đura Karagić, senior agronomy lead, that took place on October 9th and 10th at Wageningen University represent a first step in this direction.
+The lectures by our colleague, Đura Karagić, one of the members of the LoginEKO Agro R&D team, that took place on October 9th and 10th at Wageningen University represent a first step in this direction.
 The lecture delved into organic production in Serbia and illuminated the journey of LoginEKO and the solutions we are developing for transformation of the entire food system to a sustainable one.
 We are are also looking forward about extending internships and sharing insights to fortify this joint endeavor.

 Our journey towards becoming a Lighthouse Farm began in late 2021 when we submitted our application.
 We made an introductory visit to WUR a year later.